NATO Fast Facts

 February 16, 2003 - NATO comes up with three defensive plans for Turkey, in the event of a US war with Iraq:

-- deployment of NATO Airborne Warning and Control System (AWACS) aircraft;
+- Deployment of NATO Airborne Warning and Control System (AWACS) aircraft;

 - NATO support for the deployment of theatre missile defences for Turkey;

-- NATO support for possible deployment of Allied chemical and biological defences. (from NATO website)
+- NATO support for possible deployment of Allied chemical and biological defenses. (from NATO website)

-- deployment of NATO Airborne Warning and Control System (AWACS) aircraft;
+- Deployment of NATO Airborne Warning and Control System (AWACS) aircraft;

 - NATO support for the deployment of theatre missile defences for Turkey;

-- NATO support for possible deployment of Allied chemical and biological defences. (from NATO website)
+- NATO support for possible deployment of Allied chemical and biological defenses. (from NATO website)

 February 19, 2003 - NATO deploys defensive assistance to Turkey in the form of missiles, chemical and biological defense mechanisms, and aircraft, in the event war with Iraq presses forward.